jkcfg/jk/docs/rfc/0000-json-schema-validation.md

 library, that other libraries could then use for their own validation, etc.

+However: with schema validation built in, `jk` can have a command that will validate directly against a schema:

+    jk validate --schema ./definition.json -R ./config/

+whereas supporting schema validation only via a library would mean _at least_ that the user has to fetch the dependencies first, and probably write a shim (similar to the example right at the top) to use the library.

 This comes down to judging whether JSON schema validation will be important and useful enough to include as a core part of the runtime.
 In its favour: